JNRAY/ZEPHYR/02-Sensor/01-CAD-files/Readme.md

 ### Cad Files

-Cad files in Fusion 360 et STEP format
+Cad files in Fusion 360 and STEP format